sendbird/sendbird-chat-sample-react/groupchannel-admin-message/README.md

 ## How to run

-Copy and paste the following code into Terminal or run it on an emulator to see what the sample looks like.
+Copy and paste the following code into Terminal.

 ``` bash
 npm install